 More than an Apple device repair program, it is also able to enter/exit recovery mode for free and reset iDevices.

-4 Easy Steps to Get Your iPad Out of Boot Loop:
+4 Easy Steps to Fix Your iPad Boot Loop Without Data Loss:

 Step 1: Download and install iPhixer onto your Windows/Mac computer.
 Open the program, then choose the Standard Mode to repair your device.